 This feature can be enabled through an opt-in process.
 To learn more, read the documentation.

 Azure confidential VMs use both the OS disk and a small encrypted virtual machine guest state (VMGS) disk of several megabytes.
 The VMGS disk contains the security state of the VM's components.
 Some components include the vTPM and UEFI bootloader.
 The small VMGS disk might incur a monthly storage cost.

 From July 2022, encrypted OS disks will incur higher costs.
-This change is because encrypted OS disks use more space, and compression isn't possible.
 For more information, see the pricing guide for managed disks.